All Waynflete parents and guardians are members of the Parents Association.

-This group supports the Athletic Department by helping organize the preseason Upper School athlete/family BBQ (August), Sport Recognition Nights (Nov., Feb., June), and organizing team parents and snack shack volunteers.
+These volunteers support the Athletic department by helping organize the preseason Upper School athlete/family BBQ (August), Sport Recognition Nights (November, February, June), and organizing team parents and snack shack volunteers.

-A relaxed social gathering with a focus on bringing the adult Waynflete community together to enjoy music, food, beverage and socializing.
+A relaxed social gathering with a focus on bringing the adult Waynflete community together to enjoy music, food, beverages, and socializing.